 3.128.
 Construction, manufacture or installation of the facility should not be authorized until the initial design has been reviewed and assessed, including verification of the compatibility of the design and the site, as appropriate.
-The design requirements for nuclear power plants are established in IAEA Safety Standards Series No. SSR-2/1 (Rev. 1), Safety of Nuclear Power Plants: Design, IAEA Safety Standards Series No. SSR-2/1 (Rev. 1)-[32].
-Guidance on the construction of nuclear installations consistent with the design requirements can be found in IAEA Safety Standards Series No. SSG-38, Construction for Nuclear Installations, IAEA Safety Standards Series No. SSG-38.[33].
+The design requirements for nuclear power plants are established in IAEA Safety Standards Series No. SSR-2/1 (Rev. 1), Safety of Nuclear Power Plants: Design [32].
+Guidance on the construction of nuclear installations consistent with the design requirements can be found in IAEA Safety Standards Series No. SSG-38, Construction for Nuclear Installations [33].

 3.129.
 There is some overlap between the construction and commissioning stages, in that individual structures, systems and components might be commissioned before completion of the construction of the entire facility or the installation of all systems required for the activity.
 There are several steps in the commissioning process for which the regulatory body may require the authorized party to obtain prior approval and at which regulatory decisions may be made.
 However, the introduction of fissile material or other radioactive material into the facility or activity marks a significant step within the commissioning stage and is often considered the main point at which regulatory decisions are made.
-The introduction of fissile material or other radioactive material or other radioactive material should not be authorized until the proposed commissioning programme has been reviewed and assessed, preliminary operational limits and conditions have been established, the final design has been assessed and conformity of the construction with the design has been verified.
-Further recommendations on commissioning for nuclear power plants, IAEA Safety Standards Series No. SSG-28-[34] and IAEA Safety Standards Series No. SSG-28-[34] and IAEA Safety Standards Series No. NS-G-4.1, Commissioning of Research Reactors, IAEA Safety Standards Series No. NS-G-4.1-[35].
+The introduction of fissile material or other radioactive material should not be authorized until the proposed commissioning programme has been reviewed and assessed, preliminary operational limits and conditions have been established, the final design has been assessed and conformity of the construction with the design has been verified.
+Further recommendations on commissioning for nuclear power plants and research reactors are provided in IAEA Safety Standards Series No. SSG-28, Commissioning for Nuclear Power Plants [34] and IAEA Safety Standards Series No. NS-G-4.1, Commissioning of Research Reactors [35].